Sr. Director, Product Research, Epicor Software

 On one hand, it would be nice if the Microsoft, IBM, Sun, and BEA toolkits could accurately reconstitute types from each other’s generated schema documents.
 And if you ask them, this is what they say their customers want.

 But what if the WS-I gets pressure to add XML Schema profile conformance to the Basic Profile?
 It’s easy to see how this would happen.
 There are WS-I members who insist problems using schema in programming languages is a huge problem in developing web services.
-Also, the WS-I Board is
+Also, the WS-I Board is dominated by toolkit vendors who have permanent seats and would like some sort of collective win to come of all this.

 This could cause already tenuously adopted standards to diverge altogether.
 Many will not like a standards organization (whichever one) dictating a programming model, which in effect such a profile would do.
 And we all know there are already major, public web service implementers who more or less avoid the WS-* world altogether.